-Rosengård forward Anja Mittag is the first player to score 50 goals in UEFA women's club competition but Ada Hegerberg is catching her at age 23.
+Rosengård forward Anja Mittag is the only player to score 50 goals in UEFA women's club competition but Ada Hegerberg is catching her at age 23.

 Article top media content

 Rosengård striker Anja Mittag is the only player to score 50 goals in UEFA women's club competition.

 The 32-year-old got her 50th goal in the UEFA Women's Champions League and predecessor UEFA Women's Cup for Rosengård against Olimpia Cluj in the 2017/18 round of 32.
 The German international won two titles with first club Turbine Potsdam and moved for her first spell at Swedish outfit Rosengård, where she returned after playing for Paris Saint-Germain and Wolfsburg.

 In November 2015, while at Paris, Mittag overtook former Potsdam team-mate Conny Pohlers as all-time competition top scorer and now has her half-century from 68 appearances, having been stuck on 49 goals for ten games since that record-breaking strike away to Örebro for nearly two years.

 UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions having last season beaten the record for 15 in a single campaign and since then moved up to joint sixth place.